Search Places to Live, and billions are available, enter /NYC for 1.3 billion places, enter/Des Moines, and get 16 million locations.

 More recently, the public regime produced concepts for economic integration, such as NYC’s zoning law, known as mandatory inclusionary housing (MIH).
 This approach to placemaking as social responsibility is now under constant attack.
 It is on the table as a production failure, averaging just 500 dwelling units per year over the preceding four years.
 Nevertheless, MIH became law in 2016.
 It is also under attack for using well-established zoning laws as a policy framework to achieve economic integration (here).

 The history and implementation of zoning, building codes, and related land use regulations have a social impact component.
 They were implemented to protect the public from physical harm.
-Nevertheless, the social cost of system failures and malfunctions by place-makers is due to the lack of a comprehensive institutional response.
-The argument for a nationally powerful institution of place-makers has precedent in law and health, but it needs to catch up.
+Nevertheless, the social cost of system failures and malfunctions by place-maker design is due to the lack of a comprehensive institutional response.
+The argument for a nationally powerful nonprofit institution of place-makers has precedent in law and health, but it needs to catch up.

 The material quality of a place is relative to economic demand and nothing more.
 The reason for this is known but remains arguable dollar per dollar, year by year, end-user by end-user.
 Prisons, shelters, and public housing are living areas that shape places and influence people.
 So are billionaire mansions embedded in the hills of Montana and the towers of Manhattan.
 All of them shape communities.
 The political problem is an American value system that says it has to be that way as a force of capital.